ETFdb Logo

 According to Dorn, Tesla’s relative ranking within the automobiles and components industry declined from the previous year.
 Tesla’s lack of a low-carbon strategy and codes of business conduct were some of the factors that contributed to its lower ESG score, as were claims of racial discrimination and poor working conditions at Tesla’s Fremont factory.
 While ESG is often knocked for limited transparency, S&P Dow Jones Indices provided Musk and other Tesla supporters with meaningful clarity as to why the company is not part of the S&P 500 ESG Index.

-The absence of Tesla in SNPE and EFIV helps explain why the ETFs recently had a 9% stake in the consumer discretionary sector, less than the recent 11% weighting in the SPDR S&P 500 ETF (SPY A) and the 12% position in XVV.
+The absence of Tesla in SNPE and EFIV helps explain why the ETFs recently had a 9% stake in the consumer discretionary sector, less than the recent 11% weighting in the SPDR S&P 500 ETF (SPY A-) and the 12% position in XVV.
 Berkshire Hathaway, Chevron, Johnson & Johnson, Home Depot, and Wells Fargo are some other prominent companies that are also not part of the S&P 500 ESG Index.
 However, General Motors is a constituent, and Twitter, which Elon Musk is attempting to acquire, was just added this year.

 If you are not convinced that it is important to look at what an ESG ETF owns, consider that iShares licenses some ESG indexes to track from the MSCI as well.
-The iShares ESG Aware MSCI USA ETF (ESGU A-) holds Tesla, but the iShares ESG Advanced MSCI USA ETF (USXF B+) does not; I would be shocked if Musk was aware of this.
+The iShares ESG Aware MSCI USA ETF (ESGU B+) holds Tesla, but the iShares ESG Advanced MSCI USA ETF (USXF B) does not; I would be shocked if Musk was aware of this.
 USXF has different criteria than ESGU.
 Even when the two MSCI-based iShares ETFs have overlapping positions, the weightings can be different.
 For example, Microsoft has a 6% stake in ESGU but a 12% stake in USXF, in part because USXF does not own Apple.

 While we wait to see if Tim Cook or Warren Buffet, one of Apple’s most prominent shareholders, refers to ESG in disparaging terms given MSCI’s exclusion of the stock, let’s all agree to do some homework this week: Look inside any ESG ETF we own or are considering owning.

 I’ll get you started.
-The Invesco ESG NASDAQ 100 ETF (QQMG B+), which is an ESG version of the Invesco QQQ Trust (QQQ B+), does not own Tesla either — but please don’t tell Elon Musk.
+The Invesco ESG NASDAQ 100 ETF (QQMG B-), which is an ESG version of the Invesco QQQ Trust (QQQ B), does not own Tesla either — but please don’t tell Elon Musk.

 To see more of Todd’s research, reports, and commentary on a regular basis, please subscribe here.